Rhetoric, Composition, & Literacy Studies

 My teaching informs and extends my research.
-I regularly teach our first-year writing course, which is called Introduction to Composition and Rhetoric.
+At UNC, I regularly teach our first-year writing course, which is called Introduction to Composition and Rhetoric.
 In this genre-based, research-focused, writing in the disciplines course, students experiment with the writing process and compose genres in the natural sciences, social sciences, and humanities.
 In my teaching, I emphasize how arguments, evidence, and authority are presented in each of these fields.
 Thus far, I have asked students to compose scientific literature reviews, popular health/science articles, infographics, book reviews, book talks, undergraduate research grant proposals, elevator pitches, and multimedia public service announcements.

 In addition to my experience in the writing classroom, I have served as a teaching assistant for Introduction to Women’s and Gender Studies at UNC-Chapel Hill and Women, Art, and Culture at University of Maryland.
-I have also spent time helping students develop undergraduate humanities research projects in my role as a Graduate Research Consultant for Reading and Writing Women’s Lives Fall 2014) and Life Writing (Summer 2016 and 2017).
+I have also spent time helping students develop undergraduate humanities research projects in my role as a Graduate Research Consultant for Reading and Writing Women’s Lives (Fall 2014) and Life Writing (Summer 2016, 2017, and 2018).

 My teaching experience also extends beyond the traditional university classroom.
 I have worked as a teaching assistant for the Warrior-Scholar Project and the Johns Hopkins Center for Talented Youth summer program, as well as a sexual health peer educator with SHARE at the University of Maryland Health Center.